mnouayti/api-flask/README.md

 # api flask

-> flask api that synchronises pages with a chrome extension and a vuejs app, using 2 http requests Post and Get, built with flask-restful, mongodb, pymongo, marshmallow.
+> flask api that synchronises pages with a chrome extension and a vuejs app, built with flask-restful, mongodb, pymongo, marshmallow.

 ## Endpoints